 Today, the day after Rosh Hashanah (Hebrew New Year), Jews observe a minor fast day from dawn until dusk.
 This fast day, known as the Fast of Gedaliah, laments the assassination of a righteous governor of the Kingdom of Judah named Gedaliah.

-Though the murder of Gedaliah was undoubtedly a tragedy, there have been countless tragedies throughout Jewish history, some seeming even greater.
+Though the murder of Gedaliah was undoubtedly a tragedy, there have been countless tragedies throughout Jewish history, some seemingly even greater.

 Why do we fast specifically for Gedaliah when so many important people have been killed over the years?